ConorBevan/MovieWarsBlog/README.md

 ### Deployment of This Project

-* This site was deployed by completing the following steps:

 1. Log in to [Heroku](https://id.heroku.com) or create an account
 2. On the main page click the button labelled New in the top right corner and from the drop-down menu select Create New App